mhartington/formatter.nvim/README.md

 - `exe`: the program you wish to run
 - `args`: a table of args to pass
 - `stdin`: If it should use stdin or not.
+- `cwd` : The path to run the program from.
 - `tempfile_dir`:  directory for temp file when not using stdin (optional)
 - `tempfile_prefix`:  prefix for temp file when not using stdin (optional)
 - `tempfile_postfix`:  postfix for temp file when not using stdin (optional)

+### cwd

+The cwd argument can be used for e.g. monolithic projects which contain sources with different styles.
+Setting cwd to the path of the file being formatted will cause e.g. `clang-format` to search for the nearest `.clang-format` file in the file's parent directories.

 ### Format on save